Daegu: Sights

 The most well-known sight of the city is the stone Buddha called Gatbawi on the top of Gwanbong, Palgongsan.
 It is famous for its stone gat (Korean traditional hat).
 People from all over the country visit the place, because they believe that the Buddha will grant one's single desire.
-Administratively, the site itself is located in the neighboring city, Gyeongsan, Gyeongbuk.
+Administratively, the site itself is located in the neighboring city, Gyeongsan, North Gyeongsang Province.

-On the outskirts of the city, mountains keep many traditional temples such as Donghwasa, Pagyesa, and Buinsa.
+On the outskirts of the city, the mountains keep many traditional temples such as Donghwasa, Pagyesa, and Buinsa.
 Donghwasa is a Buddhist temple that was built by Priest Geukdal-hwasang in 493, and many artifacts of the period are found around the temple.
 The International Tourist Zen Meditation Center is Korea's only Zen-themed center.
 Some lecture halls or memorial halls such as Dodong-seowon (도동서원; 道東書院) and Nokdong-seowon (녹동서원; 鹿洞書院) are also located in the suburbs.

 Old villages have been preserved, such as the Otgol village (Gyeongju Choi clan's original residence area) and the Inheung village (Nampyeong Muns).
-In the urban area, the Joseon Dynasty's administrative or educational buildings including Gyeongsang-gamyeong (경상감영; 慶尙監營) and Daegu-hyanggyo (대구향교; 大邱鄕校) also remain.
+In the urban area, the Joseon period's administrative or educational buildings including Gyeongsang-gamyeong (경상감영; 慶尙監營) and Daegu-hyanggyo (대구향교; 大邱鄕校) also remain.
 The main gateway of the city in that period called Yeongnam-jeilmun (영남제일문; 嶺南第一門, meaning the first gateway in Yeongnam), has been restored in Mangudang Park.
 Western style modern architecture like Gyesan Cathedral and the old building of Jeil Church are preserved across the urban area.
 Gyesan Cathedral is the third oldest gothic church building in Korea and the cathedral of the Roman Catholic Archdiocese of Daegu which is one of three archdioceses in South Korea.
 Several buildings, in the present Keisung Academy and the KNU middle/high school, are famous too.

 Yangnyeongsi (약령시; 藥令市) in Namseongno (often called Yakjeon-golmok) is the oldest market for Korean medicinal herbs in the country with a history of 350 years.
 Bongsan-dong which has some art galleries and studios is being developed as the artistic center of the city since the 1990s.

 Nearby tourist attractions include Haeinsa—a Buddhist temple that houses the Tripitaka Koreana (a woodblock edition of the Tripitaka and one of the world's oldest extant complete collections of the Buddhist scriptures).
-Haeinsa is located in Gayasan National Park of Hapcheon, Gyeongnam.
-The historic city of Gyeongju, Gyeongbuk, the capital of the ancient kingdom of Silla is located east of Daegu.
+Haeinsa is located in Gayasan National Park of Hapcheon, South Gyeongsang Province.
+The historic city of Gyeongju, North Gyeongsang Province, the capital of the ancient kingdom of Silla is located east of Daegu.